SportsCenter Asia: Malaysia

 A Malaysian version of SportsCenter was launched on 30 April 2007.
 Initially presented in English, SportsCenter Malaysia aired immediately before SportsCenter Asia, from 7pm local time.
 It promised to focus more on local sports in Malaysia but instead repeated most of the same content seen on SportsCenter Asia with only a brief domestic sports section to keep costs down.
-For a short time, SportsCenter Malaysia used to be featured on all Southeast Asian versions of ESPN, before being limited to only been shown on ESPN in Malaysia.
+For a short time, SportsCenter Malaysia used to be featured on all Southeast Asian versions of ESPN, before being limited to only be shown on ESPN in Malaysia.

 SportsCenter Malaysia had a Bahasa Malaysia version, which also repeated much of the same content shown on SportsCenter Asia.
 The Bahasa Malaysia program began on 30 November 2009 ahead of the launch of a Bahasa Malaysia competitor, Astro Arena, in March 2010.
 Former SportsCenter personalities Rashid Salleh and Edleen Ismail soon departed from ESPN to join Astro, along with many technical and production staff.
 On 9 December 2010, the Malaysia office was informed that the operation would be soon closing down because of a lack of funding.
 Senior managers Huw Bevan and Sharon Van Zwieten, visiting from Singapore, read off a prepared script to dismiss each staff member, one-by-one.
 The final broadcast was eight days later on 17 December 2010.